Local-Connectivity-Lab/lcl-websocket/README.md

 ## TODO
-- [ ] Support Swift Concurrency
+- [x] Support Swift Concurrency
-- [ ] Support WebSocket Compression Extension
+- [x] Support WebSocket Compression Extension

 ## Contributing
 Any contribution and pull requests are welcome!
 However, before you plan to implement some features or try to fix an uncertain issue, it is recommended to open a discussion first.
 You can also join our [Discord channel](https://discord.com/invite/gn4DKF83bP), or visit our [website](https://seattlecommunitynetwork.org/).

 ## License
-LCLPing is released under Apache License.
+lcl-websocket is released under Apache License.
 See [LICENSE](/LICENSE) for more details.